joostkremers/ebib/docs/index.md

 ### LaTeX / Org / Markdown integration

-- From within a LaTeX, Org mode or [Pandoc](https://pandoc.org) document, it is possible to select a Bib(La)TeX using standard Emacs completion, [Ivy](https://github.com/abo-abo/swiper), or [Helm](https://github.com/emacs-helm/helm) and insert a citation into the document.
+- From within a LaTeX, Org mode or [Pandoc](https://pandoc.org) document, it is possible to select a Bib(La)TeX key using standard Emacs completion, [Ivy](https://github.com/abo-abo/swiper), or [Helm](https://github.com/emacs-helm/helm) and insert a citation into the document.
 This can also be set up for other document formats that support